VladimirK2/kzm-tools/tafcj-doc.md

 *Commas in function parameters shall be represented as \$COMMA\$*.

-*Spaces in function definition are removed during parsing.
-If space is a part of function parameter - system macro \$SPACE\$ is to be used*.
+*If space is a part of function parameter - system macro \$SPACE\$ is to be used to specify leading or trailing spaces.
+Spaces inside a parameter are preserved*.

     move
         output